dangazineu/tako/README.md

 ### Milestone 6: Distribution & Documentation
 *Goal: Prepare Tako for its first release.*
+1.  **Core Documentation:** Create the essential "Getting Started" guide and command references.
+2.  **Advanced Examples & Repos:** Create detailed examples for advanced features and set up public example repositories.
-1.  **CI/CD:** Set up GitHub Actions to build, run unit tests, and run integration tests.
+3.  **CI/CD & Release Automation:** Set up GitHub Actions to build, test, and release cross-platform binaries with checksums.
-2.  **Release Automation:** Automate cross-platform binary builds and releases.
-3.  **Documentation:** Write a comprehensive user guide and create examples.
-4.  **Homebrew:** Create and document the Homebrew formula.

 ## 7. Future Features
 *   Watch mode for automatic rebuilds on file changes.
 *   A plugin system for custom command types and integrations.
-*   Caching of dependency resolution and build artifacts.
 *   Support for using local copies of dependent repositories.
 *   Remote mode, where Tako uploads the local workspace to an object store, and launches the workflow in a container orchestration service, like GKE.
+*   A more advanced filtering syntax might be needed in the future to support ignoring a single repo without ignoring its downstream dependencies.
+For example, a flag like `--ignore-single <repo>` could be introduced.